2022 United States infant formula shortage: White House response

-President Biden rejected the idea that his administration moved too slowly, stating that it moved "as quickly as a problem become apparent to us".
+President Biden rejected the idea that his administration moved too slowly, stating that it moved "as quickly as a problem becomes apparent to us".
 Biden said that he was moving with speed and caution, as the product needs to be a "first-rate product".

 White House press secretary Jen Psaki said that providing migrants with baby formula was in line with the Flores Settlement Agreement of 1993 that every administration has followed since its enactment and that "We also think it's morally the right thing to do".

 Formula availability at the Southern border

 An unverified photo tweeted by Republican representative Kat Cammack shows shelves containing formula, which she asserted came from the Ursula migrant processing center.
 She also stated that the border agent who sent her the photo told her that the center was receiving "pallets" of formula.
 House Republican Conference Chairwoman Elise Stefanik (R-NY) also alleged that Joe Biden was sending pallets of baby formula to the Southern border; Stefanik's statement prompted criticism from Democratic politicians.
 Senator Marsha Blackburn (R-TN) also claimed that a border patrol agent informed her that the Southern border facilities had a surplus of infant formula, and she suggested that the surplus should be sent to Texas and Tennessee.
 Criticizing Blackburn's plan, Dr. Steven Schooner, a professor of government procurement law at George Washington University, said he was "extremely confident that any volume of formula that the Homeland Security Department and Customs and Border Protection buys is statistically the equivalent of zero in terms of market share."

 Some politicians from the Republican Party alleged the Biden administration was prioritizing the needs of migrant children over those of American citizens by providing formula to children at the Southern border.
-Texas governor Greg Abbott and the president of the border patrol union jointly characterized providing formula to migrants as "another one in a long line of reckless, out-of-touch priorities from the Biden administration."
+Texas Governor Greg Abbott and the president of the border patrol union jointly characterized providing a formula to migrants as "another one in a long line of reckless, out-of-touch priorities from the Biden administration."
 Cammack appeared on the program of Fox News host Sean Hannity, who showed other photos he described as "pallets and pallets of baby formula for illegal immigrants and their families even as hardworking American families, we are now suffering a massive nationwide shortage."
-The Hannity photos showed boxes of powdered milk, which is intended by its manufacturer to be consumed by infants more than one-year-old.
+The Hannity photos showed boxes of powdered milk, which is intended by its manufacturer to be consumed by infants more than one year old.

 Conservative news outlets and pundits amplified Republican criticisms, including some who asserted the Cammack photo showed Biden was shipping "thousands" of pallets of baby formula to migrants.
 The Washington Post fact-checker characterized blaming Biden administration migrant policies for the formula shortage as "a ridiculous faux outrage."